tomasherceg/dotvvm-docs/Pages/basics-validation.md

 + `RegularExpression`
 + `Range`

-However, all rules including those that cannot be translated to javascript, are still executed on the server side, and the validation errors will be displayed to the user in case the validation fails.
+However, all rules including those that can be translated to javascript, are still executed on the server side, and the validation errors will be displayed to the user in case the validation fails.

 It's also possible to use only server side validation by turning client side validation off in the [configuration](/docs/tutorials/basics-configuration/{branch}).